-- Your parietal cortex creates a spacial representation of music.
+Your parietal cortex creates a spatial representation of music.
 Great for your memory

 All of these skills and connections of your brain further expand out into your life.
 Helping you put your music skills to use in areas that are not music-related.
 Such as writing great content.